Singapore Personal Tax: Must-knows

 To be completed and submitted to Comptroller of Income Tax for employees who are Singaporeans or Singapore Permanent Residents and who have ceased employment or were posted overseas.

 |Form IR 8S||To be completed if excess CPF contributions are made by the employer.|

 From Year of Assessment (YA) 2016, employers who have 11 or more employees for the entire year or who received the “Notice to File Employment Income of Employees Electronically” must submit their employees’ income information to IRAS electronically.

 IRAS encourages all employers to join the Auto-Inclusion Scheme (AIS) for Employment Income.
 Under this scheme, employers submit their employees’ income information to IRAS electronically.
-The employment income information will be shown on the employees’ electronic tax return and be automatically included in their income tax assessments.
+The employment income information will be shown on the employees’ electronic tax returns and be automatically included in their income tax assessments.
 If you participate in the AIS for Employment Income, you do not need to issue Form IR8A to your employees.

-For more information, or learn how to complete necessary forms for your employees, please see e-Submission of Employment Income.
+For more information, or learn how to complete necessary forms for your employees, please see the e-Submission of Employment Income.